-(Last Updated on : 19/04/2013)
+(Last Updated on : 17/06/2017)

-or sanskars of this religion that not only binds the harmony of the sect but also reflects the in-depth culture of the Hindus.
-The customary ceremonies of the Hindus are some of the rites that depict the rich cultural facet of India.
+or sanskars of this religion which not only binds the harmony of the sect but also reflects the in-depth culture of the Hindus.
+The customary ceremonies of the Hindus are some of the resources which depict the rich cultural facet of India.

 The Indian Hindu customary ceremonies bring about its majestic beliefs and ideas, related to religious concepts to its followers.

 , which are being followed till date.
-These Indian Hindu customary ceremonies aim at manifesting educational and intellectual improvements in the society.
+The chief aim of this Indian Hindu customary ceremonies are at manifesting educational and intellectual improvements in the society.

-and also the most synonymous.
-Indian Hindu customary ceremonies initially were festivities amongst the highest section of society, with the religious volumes laying down four divisions in caste system: the Brahmans
+and also the most synonymous with passage of time.
+Initially the Indian Hindu customary ceremonies were celebrations amongst the highest section of society, with the religious volumes laying down four divisions in caste system

 , the Kshatriyas

 , the Vaishyas